Abba Arikha: Teachings

 He gave special attention to the liturgy of the synagogue.
 The Aleinu prayer first appeared in the manuscript of the Rosh Hashana liturgy by Rav.
 He included it in the Rosh Hashana mussaf service as a prologue to the Kingship portion of the Amidah.
 For that reason some attribute to Rav the authorship, or at least the revising, of Aleinu.
 In this noble prayer are evinced profound religious feeling and exalted thought, as well as ability to use the Hebrew language in a natural, expressive, and classical manner.
+He also composed the prayer recited on Shabbat before the start of a new month, Birkat ha-Hodesh.

 The many homiletic and ethical sayings recorded of him show similar ability.
 The greatest aggadist among Babylonian Amoraim, he is the only one of them whose aggadic utterances approach in number and contents those of the Palestinian haggadists.
 The Jerusalem Talmud has preserved a large number of his halakhic and aggadic utterances; and the Palestinian Midrashim also contain many of his aggadot.
 Rav delivered homiletic discourses, both in the beit midrash and in the synagogues.
 He especially loved to discuss in his homilies the events and personages of Biblical history; and many beautiful and genuinely poetic embellishments of the Biblical record, which have become common possession of the aggadah, are his creations.
 His aggadah is particularly rich in thoughts concerning the moral life and the relations of human beings to one another.
 A few of these teachings may be quoted here: